dortje/R_Getting_Cleaning_Data_Assignment/codebook.md

 Now the variable names clearly state what each columns stands for, espaecially along with the coodbook.
 The activity and subject columns are also named.
 After step 3 the resulting data set first contains the subject the activity variable, then the subject variable, and then all the measurement variables.

-After having done step 1 to 4, the data set *activity_measurements.csv* is complete.
+After having done step 1 to 4, the data set *activity_measurements.txt* is complete.

 ### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 As there are many ways to interpret this task (see forum for this class) I shortly explain my interpretation: